 Problem Procedure Computer does not boot from internal storage Check to see whether there is a disc in the optical disc drive - if so remove it and try to start the computer again.
-If this has no effect, check the Boot Priority Options setting within the TOSHIBA System Settings.
-Slow performance The files on the HDD might be fragmented.
+If this has no effect, check the Boot Priority Options setting under Change Boot Order within the TOSHIBA Setup Utility.

+Problem Procedure Slow performance The files on the HDD might be fragmented.
 In this instance you should run the disk defragmentation utility to check the condition of your files and the HDD.
 Refer to the operating system's documentation or online Help File for further information on operating and using the Defragmentation utility.
 As a last resort, you should reformat the HDD and then reload the operating system and all other files and data.
 If you are still unable to resolve the problem, contact TOSHIBA Support.